ckf42/shdl/README.md

     * if you need to use socks proxy (e.g. TOR), install this with `pip install --user PySocks`
     * alternatively install `requests` with socks extra via `pip install --user requests[socks]`

-You can simple clone this repo and install Python along with all the dependency packages with `pip install -r requirements.txt`.
+You can simply clone this repo and install Python along with all the dependency packages with `pip install -r requirements.txt`.
 The script would then be ready for use.

 [Standalone executable](https://github.com/ckf42/shdl/releases) is (currently) only available for Windows x64 and is considered experimental.
 Use at your own risk.

 ## Usage